Kaditcuy/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 ### 3. Show your Bash PID made easy
 * Bash script that displays the PID, along with the process name, of processes whose name contain the word bash.

+### 4. To infinity and beyond
+* ash script that displays To infinity and beyond indefinitely.

+> - Requirements:

+	* In between each iteration of the loop, add a sleep 2